hpy-git/myTheme/README.md

 ## FAQ

 - This is an active work and will receive an update from time-to-time.
 As this captive portal is also the theme that I'm using for my Hotspot Network.
+- Not tested on RouterOS v5.xx and below, if you use this theme on -v5.xx router-os and something is broken, there will be no support for fixes.

 ---